Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/assessments/technical-report/_index.md

 title: 'NCIT assessment: Technical Report'
 ---

 Create a technical report based off your "Design Thinking Sprint" (DTS) or your "Make Us Better" (MUB) to fulfill the research and technical report requirements.

+If you did not attend the above or no longer have access to your project you will need to conduct research on game design.

 Ensure this document meets the standards and criteria in {{% contentlink path="national-qualifications-framework/ncit/content/write-a-report" %}}